und3f/battlesnake-viewer/README.md

 ## Overview

-`battlesnake-viewer` is the command-line tool that displays Battlesnake Game States.
+`battlesnake-viewer` is the command-line tool that renders Battlesnake Game State boards.

 It support different output formats: